QZero233/QZeroTunnelClient/README.md

 java -jar QZeroTunnelClient.jar
 ```

+By starting with `--prefer.checkServerAlive=false`, the program will not check if the server in database is online, which will save some launch time

 #### Create or select server

 (Notice: offline server won't be listed, it may take some time to check if the server is online)